 Paddle tail trailers are an outstanding way to really grab the attention of pretty much any fish in the area, including spotted bass.

-Not only does the movement of the paddle cause vibrations bass fish can hear as well as see, the body has ribbing which also provides a good bit of vibration as you move it through the water.
+Not only does the movement of the paddle cause vibrations bass fish can hear as well as see, but the body has ribbing which also provides a good bit of vibration as you move it through the water.

-Paddle tails are compact and are a great Texas rigged trailer to consider when you don’t want to use a bulky swimbait that may scare away timid or suspicious bass fish.
+Paddle tails are compact and are a great Texas-rigged trailer to consider when you don’t want to use a bulky swimbait that may scare away timid or suspicious bass fish.

-You’ll get a full range of motion out of this soft body bass lure as all four legs, tail and head will wiggle and shake underwater giving you a good option for vibrating jigs.
+You’ll get a full range of motion out of this soft-body bass lure as all four legs, tail, and head will wiggle and shake underwater giving you a good option for vibrating jigs.

-It’s a bulky trailer that will get the attention of larger bass down at the depths, so don’t hesitate to toss it in the water if you are looking to land a monster sized bass fish.
+It’s a bulky trailer that will get the attention of larger bass down at the depths, so don’t hesitate to toss it in the water if you are looking to land a monster-sized bass fish.

-Senko is a very well known name when it comes to fishing baits, and with very good reason too.
+Senko is a very well-known name when it comes to fishing baits, and with very good reason too.

-Their 5 inch swimming worm lure is a great trailer for your chatterbait rig that can not only be found in a huge range of bass lure colors, but can also be found in a range of bass lure sizes if the 5 inch just doesn’t work for you.
+Their 5-inch swimming worm lure is a great trailer for your chatterbait rig that can not only be found in a huge range of bass lure colors but can also be found in a range of bass lure sizes if the 5-inch just doesn’t work for you.